 What is rectal prolapse?

-Rectal prolapse happens when the rectum drops out of its normal place downward.
-The patient may notice his rectal prolapse during defecation or when standing as it takes the form of a red lump protruding from the anus.
+Rectal prolapse is defined as the prolapse of the rectum out of its normal place downward.
+The patient may notice his rectal prolapse during defecation or when standing in the form of a red mass protruding from the anus.

 The rectum separates the last parts of the colon from the anus, and constitutes a temporary storage for stools until they are excreted from the body ..